 No. Unlike Physical Therapy and Occupational Therapy, a referral nor a prescription is needed for speech therapy.
-If you are concerned about your child's speech and language development, please do not hesitate to call or
+If you are concerned about your child's speech and language development, please do not hesitate to call or message me.

 Does my child need an Individualized Education Plan (IEP) to see you?

 No. Some children do not qualify for speech therapy at school, but would still benefit from speech therapy.
 Additionally, some of my clients do have IEPs and benefit from additional speech therapy.
 I love collaborating with school SLPs, teachers and special educators.
 Teamwork is key to progress!

 I can't attend my child's speech therapy sessions.
 How will I know how to help my child at home?

 Following each session, I encourage children to share/show what they learned with whomever brought them to speech therapy.
 If a parent is unable to attend, I share a video with parents to describe a child's performance and home activities that would help them continue to learn at home.

 I see pediatric clients ages 3 to ~18 with a variety of speech and language delays/disorders.
 If you are seeking an evaluation for your child who is younger than 2, please call Illinois Early Intervention at (618) 622-6581.
 Kristi Bourisaw is a excellent Speech-Language Pathologist who serves young children in Monroe County, Illinois.